AvirukBasak/shsc-lang/docs/LanguageDocs.md

 ### Memory management
 Memory is managed by allocating data in the heap, and maintaining a reference count.

-The reference count is updated when data is assigned b/w variables, and b/w accumulator and temporary variables.
+The reference count is updated when data is assigned b/w variables, and also b/w the accumulator and the arguments variable.

 In case the reference count becomes `0`, the data is freed immediately.